What is mastering?

-Mastering takes an audio mix and and brings it to distribution-quality.
-It’s the final step to balance your mix, unify sonic elements and optimise playback response for all file formats and devices.
-Mastering typically consists of a series of subtle audio processes including stereo enhancement, compression, equalisation and limiting.
+Mastering takes an audio mix and brings it to distribution quality.
+It’s the final step to balance your mix, unify sonic elements and optimize playback response for all file formats and devices.
+It typically consists of a series of subtle audio processes including stereo enhancement, compression, equalization and limiting.
 It’s the vital connection between your hard work as a creator and radio-ready sound quality.

-Chances are your favourite song has been mastered.
+Chances are your favorite song has been mastered.
 In fact, just about all music is mastered for listening across all platforms, streaming services, radio and television.
-If you’re serious about your creative process, mastering will ensure that your music is presented at it’s best.
+If you’re serious about your creative process, mastering will ensure that your music is presented at its best.

 - Consistency across all playback devices

-- Increase overall loudness without losing dynamic range
+- Increases overall loudness without losing dynamic range

-- Enhances essential frequencies to improve overall mix
+- Enhances essential frequencies to improve the overall mix

 - Sonic unification for albums